DCLRL/dclrl.github.io/index.md

 Our workshop is designed to be open and inclusive, presenting great scholarship from as many different perspectives as possible, without endorsing a specific point of view on the workshop's topics.

+Like all of LREC, the workshop will be held in a hybrid fashion, with options for in-person and remote participation.

 # Call for Papers